kingluo/lua-resty-ffi/README.md

 ([Go](examples/go), [Python](examples/python), [Java](examples/java), [Rust](examples/rust), etc.).

 **Features:**
-* nonblcking, in coroutine way
+* nonblocking, in coroutine way
 * simple but extensible interface, supports any C ABI compliant language
 * once and for all, no need to write C/Lua codes to do coupling anymore
 * high performance, [faster](benchmark.md) than unix domain socket way